freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-139-pythagorean-tiles.md

 <img class="img-responsive center-block" alt="two 5 x 5 squares: one with four 3x4x5 triangles placed to create 1x1 hole in the middle; second with twenty-five 1x1 squares" src="https://cdn.freecodecamp.org/curriculum/project-euler/pythagorean-tiles.png" style="background-color: white; padding: 10px;">

-However, if (5, 12, 13) triangles were used then the hole would measure 7 by 7 and these could not be used to tile the 13 by 13 square.
+However, if (5, 12, 13) triangles were used, the hole would measure 7 by 7, these could not be used to tile the 13 by 13 square.

-Given that the perimeter of the right triangle is less than one-hundred million, how many Pythagorean triangles would allow such a tiling to take place?
+Given that the perimeter of the right triangle is less than one-hundred million, how many Pythagorean triangles would allow such a tiling to occur?

 # --hints--